10 free things to do in Cornwall this summer

 Alternatively, grab yourself a tide table, white bucket and download a seashore guide and see what you can find yourself.

 You’ll need a bike, obvs, so only totally free if you have one, but for an hour or two you can rent one reasonably cheaply.
 Cornwall has plenty of trails for cycling – including The Camel Trail, which is beautiful but not the only flat cycling trail suitable for a family ride.
 A Muddy favourite is the Coast to Coast Trail (11 miles) starting at Portreath on the north coast, to Devoran on the south.
 The route goes from the Atlantic to the channel, so you’re basically cycling across England in a couple of hours!
+There’s also the new West Kernow Trail which starts and finishes in Penzance, and budding Olympians (or Tour de France riders) might enjoy the so-called ‘Cornish Alps’ near St Austell.

 These boots are made for walking